xgeovanedamasceno/programming-cs-lab/java-lab/README.md

 ## 8. Map interface vs Map.Entry interface

-- The diference is that map interface describes a data structure that stores key and values entries.
+The diference is that map interface describes a data structure that stores key and values entries.
 The Map.Entry interface describes the structure of these entries, stores and provides a way of retrieving the associated key and value.

 https://stackoverflow.com/questions/39065527/difference-between-map-and-map-entryk-v-interface

 ## 9. Comparator vs Comparable

+Comparable interface:
+- a comparable object is capable of comparing itself with another object.

+Comparator interface:
+- comparator is external to the element that is comparing.
+It's a separate class.
+- Is necessary to create multiple separate classes that implements Comparator to compare by diffrent members.

+-